 If you file a Statement of Use or Amendment to Allege Use within their standard timelines, you’ll pay an extra $100 per class.
 If you request extensions, you’ll pay an extra $125 per extension, per class.

 Intent-to-Use Trademark FAQs

 Should I file a trademark as intent-to-use?

-Whether or not you should opt for intent-to-use filing basis depends on a couple factors.
+Whether or not you should opt for intent-to-use filing basis depends on a few factors.
 The first factor is whether your mark is currently in use.
 If your mark is already being used in connection with the goods/services it’s promoting, then there’s no need to file intent-to-use.
 If your mark is not yet in use, then there are two questions to consider:

 - When do you plan to begin using the mark?